OpenGammaProject/Open-Gamma-Detector/README.md

 ## Known Limitations

 1. The Raspberry Pi Pico's ADC has some pretty [severe DNL issues](https://pico-adc.markomo.me/INL-DNL/#dnl) that result in four channels being much more sensitive (wider input range) than the rest.
 For now the simplest solution was to discard all four of them, by printing a `0` when any of them comes up in the measurement (to not affect the cps readings).
 You can turn this behavior off by using the `set correction` command.
 This is by no means perfect or ideal, but it works for now until this gets fixed in a later hardware revision of the RP2040 (wish us luck!).

-2. Due to parts shortages some chips might be much harder to come by, if at all that is.
-Parts that are listed in the BOM should be available easily and with high reliability and stock so that they don't run out quickly.
-Please let me know if you cannot find a part anymore.

-3. The power supply is **not** temperature corrected itself, meaning changes in the ambient temperature with a constant voltage affect the gain of the SiPM.
+2. The power supply is **not** temperature corrected itself, meaning changes in the ambient temperature with a constant voltage affect the gain of the SiPM.
 This will naturally result in a different DC bias, energy range and S/N ratio.
 This effect is negligible around room temperature, though.
 The temperature dependence of the gain is -0.8%/°C (21°C) for the MicroFC SiPMs. **The latest [MicroFC SiPM carrier board](https://github.com/OpenGammaProject/MicroFC-SiPM-Carrier-Board) has automatic temperature compensation on-board however!
 So use that if you want to get the best performance out of it.**

 ## Some Ideas